scandio/lmvc-modules/lib/Scandio/lmvc/modules/assetpipeline/readme.md

 ## Additional tricks

+### Versioning

 The following trick only works if the `useFolders`-flag is set to false.
 Otherwise the pipeline will assume that the hash/version-number is indeed a folder and fail locating the file.
+Moreover, assets need to reside in one of the `fallback`-directories so that additional url-parts are not interpreted as sub-folders.
+One could even set the `main`-directory as a fallback which will only be processed whenever a search in the `main`-directory failed - no performance drawbacks here.

-Passing a hash in the url will force the cache to generate a uniquely cached file e.g. requesting Javascript by `/assetpipeline/js/min/6d1b5e3/jquery.js/bootstrap.js/main.js` will concat and minify all source and prepend the hash to the cached filename.
+Passing a hash in the url will force the cache to generate a uniquely cached file e.g. requesting JavaCcript by `/assetpipeline/js/min/6d1b5e3/jquery.js/bootstrap.js/main.js` will concat and minify all source and prepend the hash to the cached filename.
 After all, this trick mitigates some browser's rather eager caching mechanisms.

 Visioning between assets is hereby also fairly easy.
-For example by never clearly the cache-directory one can easily switch between versions by `/assetpipeline/js/min/v1/jquery.js/bootstrap.js/main.js` or `/assetpipeline/js/min/v2/jquery.js/bootstrap.js/main.js`.
+For example by artificially augmenting the path one can easily define and switch between versions by requesting `/assetpipeline/js/min/v1/jquery.js/bootstrap.js/main.js` or `/assetpipeline/js/min/v2/jquery.js/bootstrap.js/main.js`.
+The reason for this lies in the internal caching mechanism taking parts of the request's url into account.

+### Mimetypes and css-imports

 The `mimeType`-directive of the `config.json` solves a very specific problem.
 Whenever you request e.g. an image-resource from a css-file which is requested through the *css-pipe* via `../../img/image.png` the url gets out of the asset pipeline's scope as in `localhost/img` without the `asset-pipeline`.
 Having defaulted mime-types helps solving this.
 Firstly, assets with a defaulted mime-type won't be minified by other pipes (css on img e.g.) which could break their binary contents.
 Moreover, by setting the *image-path* and *font-path* as an fallback to the css-pipe you can easily require these files just by their name.
 After all, every pipe can decide how to handle defaulted mime-types or files with an extension which is not part of its favored types.